Parvati Nair: Career

-Early work, 2012-2013
+Early work (2012-2013)

 After working in a jewellery commercial for director V. K. Prakash, she made her acting début in Prakash's anthology film Poppins (2012), and worked on the project alongside commitments for other Malayalam films.
 She played further roles as a traditional bride in the horror film Yakshi – Faithfully Yours (2012) and in Shalil Kallur's drama film.
 She subsequently began working on bigger budget films in the Malayalam film industry and signed on to portray Jayasurya's wife in the action anthology D Company (2013), as a part of the segment Gangs of Vadakkumnathan, which won positive reviews.
 Nair made her debut in the Kannada film industry through Story Kathe (2013) which earned her recognition as the Best Debut Actress in Kannada films at the 3rd South Indian International Movie Awards.
 Portraying a television journalist who tries to win patent rights for a medical student, her role was appreciated by critics and the film performed well at the box office.
 In 2013 Nair appeared as a judge in the first modelling based Malayalam reality show Super Models on Amrita Television.
 She also appeared in a music video, "Ariyathe Ninayathe" by Vineeth Sreenivasan and was included in Bangalore Times' "Most Desirable Women of 2013" list.
-She was also in the most desirable women of 2015, 2016, and 2017 lists from Kochi.
-She gave motivational talks at TEDx Bangalore and was invited to speak at a Rotary Club and various other venues.

-Breakthrough, 2014
+Breakthrough (2014-present)

 Nair moved on to work on two big-budget Tamil films during the course of 2014 and shot for Gautham Vasudev Menon's Yennai Arindhaal (2015) and Kamal Haasan's Uttama Villain (2015).
 Nair was cast alongside Ajith Kumar, Trisha and Anushka Shetty in Yennai Arindhaal after a successful screen test.
 The actress stated it was "a dream-come-true" and to be cast in the project was "huge encouragement", and made reference to Menon's dignified portrayals of female characters.
 Portraying Elizabeth, the vengeful wife of Arun Vijay's character, the film and her performance received praise from Silverscreen.com, who stated she displays "awesome ruthlessness" and "nails the part".
 Nair also auditioned for Uttama Villain, directed by Ramesh Aravind, and portrayed the girlfriend of Kamal Haasan's son.
 Featuring alongside an ensemble cast, her role was extended as the shoot progressed and Nair expressed her delight at working with Kamal Haasan, stating it was like "going to an acting school".
 The film opened to positive reviews and marked the actress's most high-profile project at that time.
 She then appeared in the Kannada film, Vascodigama (2015), as a college lecturer alongside Kishore.
 Nair also made her debut as a singer through the film, in a song which featured Kannada and English lyrics.
-The film opened to positive reviews from critics and performed well at the box office.
 Indiaglitz.com noting that she "suits the role precisely" and another reviewer stating she was "utilised well" in the film.

+She was also in the most desirable women of 2015, 2016, and 2017 lists from Kochi.
+She gave motivational talks at TEDx Bangalore and was invited to speak at a Rotary Club and various other venues.